pythonarcade/arcade/doc/tutorials/platform_tutorial/step_02.rst

 .. literalinclude:: ../../../arcade/examples/platform_tutorial/02_draw_sprites.py
     :caption: 02_draw_sprites - Draw and Position Sprites
     :linenos:
-    :emphasize-lines: 24-34, 48-49
+    :emphasize-lines: 24-30, 44-45

 Running this code should result in a character being drawn on the screen, like in the image at the start of the chapter.

 * Documentation for the :class:`arcade.Texture` class
 * Documentation for the :class:`arcade.Sprite` class
-* Documentation for the :class:`arcade.SpriteList` class

 .. note::

-    Once the code example is up and working, try adjusting the code for the following:
+    Once you have the code up and working, try adjusting the code for the following:

     * Adjust the code and try putting the sprite in new positions(Try setting the positions using other attributes of Sprite)
-    * Use different images for the texture (see :ref:`resources` for the build-in images, or try using your own images.)
+    * Use different images for the texture (see :ref:`resources` for the built-in images, or try using your own images.)
-    * Practice placing more sprites individually, via a loop, or by a list of coordinates.
+    * Practice placing more sprites in different ways(like placing many with a loop)